 PCORnet bariatric surgery research and outcomes

-In the following bariatric surgery video, leading bariatric surgeon Thomas Inge, MD, shares insights from a large study to help educate providers everywhere on the surgery's potential benefits for adolescents.
+In the following bariatric surgery video, former Director of Bariatric Surgery at Children's Colorado, Thomas Inge, MD, shares insights from a large study to help educate providers everywhere on the surgery's potential benefits for adolescents.

 Most bariatric surgery research studies have been small and limited in follow-up, usually detailing about one year of bariatric surgery outcomes.
 For the first time, researchers have studied bariatric surgery trends for operations performed in severely obese adolescents and weight loss outcomes at one, three and five years post-surgery.